Teaching World Music in Higher Education

 Teaching Faculty: Patricia S. Campbell, Ph.D. & Amanda C. Soto, Ph.D

 Note: This seminar runs during the week of the certificate course in World Music Pedagogy, the five-day intensive course running June 24-29, 2018, that models world music pedagogy content, delivery, facilitation of participatory musicking.
-The course and seminar may be taken together, but it is not required to enroll in the certificate course in World Music Pedagogy,
+The course and seminar may be taken together, but it is not required that registrants enroll in the certificate course in World Music Pedagogy in order to attend the “Teaching World Music in Higher Education” seminar.

 Seminar Fee: $195 (includes selected resources)